-LinkedIn allows you to find and connect with potential leads, create relationships, and nurture those relationships into successful deals through email marketing.
-In this article, we’ll show you how.
+In this guide you'll learn to use LinkedIn find and connect with leads, create relationships, and convert them into successful deals through email marketing.

 But at the same time, there has been no meaningful change in the strategies for lead generation, qualification and nurturing.

 So how does a business connect with its ideal buyer at the right stage in its growth journey?

 As a 900 million-strong network of professionals from every conceivable corner of the world, LinkedIn makes it easier than ever to connect, person-to-person, with the end users and decision-makers of your product.